FIDE: Foundation and early years (up to 1939)

 In 1922, the Russian master Eugene Znosko-Borovsky, while participating in an international tournament in London, announced that a tournament would be held during the 8th Sports Olympic Games in Paris in 1924 and would be hosted by the French Chess Federation.
-On July 20, 1924 the participants at the Paris tournament founded FIDE as a kind of players' union.
-In its early years, FIDE had little power, and was poorly financed.
+On July 20, 1924, the participants at the Paris tournament founded FIDE as a kind of players' union.
+In its early years, FIDE had little power, and it was poorly financed.

 FIDE's congresses in 1925 and 1926 expressed a desire to become involved in managing the world championship.
 FIDE was largely happy with the "London Rules", but claimed that the requirement for a purse of $10,000 was impracticable and called upon Capablanca to come to an agreement with the leading masters to revise the Rules.

 FIDE's third congress, in Budapest in 1926, also decided to organize a Chess Olympiad.
 The invitations were, however, late in being sent, with the result that only four countries participated, and the competition was called the Little Olympiad.
 The winner was Hungary, followed by Yugoslavia, Romania, and Germany.
 In 1927, FIDE began organizing the First Chess Olympiad during its 4th Congress in London.
 The official title of the tournament was the "Tournament of Nations", or "World Team Championship", but "Chess Olympiad" became a more popular title.
 The event was won by Hungary, with 16 teams competing.

-In 1928 FIDE recognized Bogoljubow as "Champion of FIDE" after he won a match against Max Euwe.
-Alekhine, the reigning world champion, attended part of the 1928 Congress and agreed to place future matches for the world title under the auspices of FIDE, although any match with Capablanca should be under the same conditions as in Buenos Aires, 1927, i.e. including the requirement for a purse of at least $10,000.
+In 1928, FIDE recognized Bogoljubow as "Champion of FIDE" after he won a match against Max Euwe.
+Alekhine, the reigning world champion, attended part of the 1928 Congress and agreed to place future matches for the world title under the auspices of FIDE, although any match with Capablanca should be under the same conditions as in Buenos Aires, 1927, i.e., including the requirement for a purse of at least $10,000.
 FIDE accepted this and decided to form a commission to modify the London Rules for future matches, though this commission never met; by the time of the 1929 Congress, a world championship match between Alekhine and Bogoljubow was under way, held neither under the auspices of FIDE nor in accordance with the London Rules.